Mahurangi heritage

 Favoured by beautiful weather, and a steady breeze came up from the south at midday.
 The Mahurangi Regatta Committee and its energetic secretary—Mr W J Wilson—are to be highly congratulated upon the satisfactory results.
 The ‘Heads’ is one of the…

-The following letter has nothing whatsoever to do with the Mahurangi Regatta.
-The editor’s excuse for publishing it here is that it was written by his great-great-grandfather, and is not otherwise returned by an internet search for “Salvatore Cimino”.
-And…
+Salvatore Cimino’s letter-to-editor has nothing whatsoever to do with the Mahurangi Regatta.
+The editor’s excuse for publishing it here is that it was written by his great-great-grandfather, and, at the time, was not otherwise returned by an internet search for “Salvatore Cimino”…